mariscalromeroalejandro/f1-db2-data-management/README.md

 # 🏎️ Formula 1 Data Management System with DB2 and Linux

-This project demonstrates how to use **IBM DB2** and **Linux shell scripts** to manage Formula 1 data, including drivers, teams, races, and results.
+Project to manage Formula 1 data, including drivers, teams, races, and results.
 It provides SQL scripts for database setup and Bash scripts for automation.

 ---